Rise Against Hunger Executive Leadership

 In 1998, envisioning a world without hunger, Ray Buchanan — a United Methodist minister — founded Rise Against Hunger (formerly Stop Hunger Now).
 After enlisting as a U.S. Marine during the Vietnam War, Ray Buchanan quickly recognized that accomplishing a mission required “commitment to something larger than yourself.”
 Over the past three decades, that principle has driven Ray’s mission to eradicate world hunger.

 As a divinity graduate student at Duke University, Ray began working with the poor and hungry.
 He continued that work at Southeastern Baptist Theological Seminary, where he received his master’s degree in divinity, and as a pastor at five rural United Methodist churches in Virginia.
-As a pastor, Ray joined the effort to save the lives of starving Ethiopians during the 1973-75 famine in Ethiopia.
+As a pastor, Ray joined the effort to assist Ethiopians who were suffering during the country’s 1973-75 famine.